peterhinch/micropython-msgpack/README.md

         res = await umsgpack.aload(sreader)
         print('Recieved', res)
 ```
-The demo `asyntest.py` runs on a Pyboard with pins X1 and X2 linked.
-The code
+The demo `asyntest.py` runs on a Pyboard (or Pi Pico) with pins X1 and X2 linked.
+The code includes notes regarding RAM overhead.

-includes notes regarding RAM overhead.
+The demo `asyntest_py3_serial.py` is similar, but meant to run on a computer with full python3.

 # 8. Ext Handlers